 What is COVID-19?

-COVID-19, or coronavirus disease 2019, is a respiratory illness caused by a novel (or new) coronavirus that was first identified in an outbreak in Wuhan, China, in December 2019.
+COVID-19, or coronavirus disease 2019, is an illness caused by a novel (or new) coronavirus that was first identified in an outbreak in Wuhan, China, in December 2019.

 Coronaviruses are a large family of viruses that can cause mild illnesses, such as the common cold, to more severe diseases, such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
-Because the novel coronavirus is related to the SARS-associated coronavirus (SARS-CoV), it has been named SARS-CoV-2.
+Because the novel coronavirus is related to the SARS-associated coronavirus (SARS-CoV), the virus has been named SARS-CoV-2.
 The exact source of SARS-CoV-2, which causes COVID-19, is not certain but likely originated in bats.

-The disease can spread from person to person, through small droplets from the nose or mouth that may spread when a person coughs or sneezes.
+The virus can spread from person to person, through small droplets from the nose or mouth that are produced when a person coughs or sneezes.
 Another person may catch COVID-19 by breathing in these droplets or by touching a surface that the droplets have landed on and then touching their eyes, nose, or mouth.
-While research on COVID-19 is still emerging, the primary belief is that the disease is mainly spread through contact with these respiratory droplets that are spread through the air or land on surfaces we all touch.
+The virus spreads through close contact, but it can also be spread by airborne transmission.
+In an enclosed space, virus particles can remain in the air for minutes to hours and can infect people at distances of more than 6 feet.

 Symptoms from COVID-19 can be mild to severe and may appear between 2 and 14 days after exposure to the virus.
-The symptoms may include fever, cough, and shortness of breath, chills, headaches, sore throat, and new loss of taste or smell.
-Other symptoms may include aches and pains, nasal congestion or runny nose, or diarrhea.
+The symptoms may include fever, cough, shortness of breath, chills, headaches, sore throat, and new loss of taste or smell.
+Other symptoms may include aches and pains, fatigue, nasal congestion or runny nose, or diarrhea.
 In some people, the illness may cause severe pneumonia and heart problems, and it may lead to death.
-Other people who are infected may not develop symptoms, however.
+Other people who are infected may not develop any symptoms.

 What can I do to avoid getting COVID-19?

 The most important way to protect yourself is to avoid being exposed to COVID-19.
 Stay at home as much as possible and avoid areas where people gather.
-Avoid unnecessary travel, and follow guidance on travel restrictions issued by the U.S. Centers for Disease Control and Prevention (CDC) or the World Health Organization (WHO).
+Avoid unnecessary travel, and follow guidance on travel restrictions issued by the CDC or the World Health Organization (WHO).

 In addition to washing your hands frequently, it’s important to: